 Hiking

-Stay tuned for more hikes and programs in 2023!
+Stay tuned for more NEST hikes, programs, wildflower classes, and more!

-* Division of Natural Areas list of hikes: 2022-23 Natural Areas events
+* Division of Natural Areas list of hikes: 2025 Natural Areas schedule of events

 001

-The annual Long Hunter Mega-Hike, where we hike every trail – about 26 miles – in a single day.
+The annual Long Hunter Mega-Hike, where participants hike every trail – about 26 miles – in a single day.

 * A Long Hunter Mega-Hike video created by my talented, nature-loving friend Melinda Loy Bell: 2011 Long Hunter Mega-Hike